Abelian motives and Shimura varieties in nonzero characteristic: Consequences of Conjecture A for motives

-\begin{plain} The preceding remark suggests the following \textit{definition.} Every object $\Mot(\mathbb{F}{})$ is equipped with an action of $P$.
-In particular, it has a germ of Frobenius endomorphism.
-We define $\Mot(\mathbb{F}{}_{q}$) to be the category whose objects are the pairs $(M,\pi_{M})$, where $M$ is an object of $\Mot(\mathbb{F}{})$ and $\pi_{M}$ is a Frobenius endomorphism representing the germ.
-The resulting category $\Mot(\mathbb{F}_{q})$ has essentially all the properties that Grothendieck's category of numerical motives has when we assume the Tate and standard conjectures (see \cite{milne1994a}). \end{plain}
+\begin{plain} In particular, the preceding remark suggests the following \textit{definition.} Every object $\Mot(\mathbb{F}{})$ is equipped with an action of $P$.
+In particular, it has a germ of Frobenius endomorphisms.
+We define $\Mot(\mathbb{F}{}_{q}$) to be the category whose objects are the pairs $(M,\pi_{M})$, where $M$ is an object of $\Mot(\mathbb{F})$ and $\pi_{M}$ is a Frobenius endomorphism representing the germ and such that $\rho(\pi_{M} )\cdot\overline{\rho(\pi_{M})}=q^{m}$.
+The resulting category $\Mot(\mathbb{F} _{q})$ has essentially all the properties that the category of numerical motives has in Grothendieck's motivic paradise.
+(See \cite{milne1994a}.) \end{plain}